lcampit/ThoughtSync/README.md

 - `thoughtsync inbox` to quickly open an inbox note to store thoughts and ideas, to be processed later
 - `thoughtsync vault` to open the vault directory in your editor
-- `thoughtsync open` to fuzzy find and open the selected note in your editor
+- `thoughtsync edit` to fuzzy find and open the selected note in your editor
 - `thoughtysync git` contains all git-related commands:
   - `sync` to stage, commit and optionally push your vault to your remote git repository.